social-protocols/quality-news/README.md

 ## Upvote Share by Rank

 We start by looking at historical upvote data on Hacker News for each rank and page type: `top` (front page), `new`, `best`, `ask`, and `show`.
 We obtained this data by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, and recording each story's rank and score (upvote count).
-The change in score tells us approximately how many upvotes occured at that rank.
+The change in score tells us approximately how many upvotes occured at that rank during that time interval.

 We then calculated the *share* of overall site-wide upvotes that occur at each rank.
 For example, the first story on the `top` page receives on average about 10.2% of all upvotes (about 1.169 upvotes per minute), whereas the 40th story on the `new` page receives about 0.05% (about 0.0055 upvotes per minute).
 Upvote shares for the `top` page is summarized in the chart below.